"How good are they LIVE?" in the last 12 months on 100 (as of 1/30/26)

 Critics Consensus

+Based on 98 concert reviews, the critics consensus is that Public Service Broadcasting is rated as an excellent live performer, with noteworthy shows that are worth seeing.
+Public Service Broadcasting concert reviews describe live shows and performances as ingenious, entertaining, engaging, ambient, offbeat, invigorating, and exuberant.
 Public Service Broadcasting is 'Real Live Certified' and is in the top 5% of all live performers.
-Based on 97 concert reviews, the critics consensus is that Public Service Broadcasting is rated as an excellent live performer, with memorable shows that are worth watching.
-Public Service Broadcasting concert reviews describe live shows and performances as ingenious, entertaining, engaging, ambient, offbeat, invigorating, and exuberant.

 How long are their concerts?